cysouw/diathesis/text/c08_preverbs.md

 ### [ NA | –N ] Preverb reflexive anticausative

 Some further anticausatives need an additional reflexive pronoun, like with *fangen* 'to catch' [@next a] and *verfangen* 'to entangle oneself' [@next b].
-Note that the intransitive *verfangen* seems to additionally require a locational prepositional phrase [@next c].
+Note that the intransitive *verfangen* seems to additionally require a location phrase [@next c].

 ::: ex
 a.
 Ich fange den Vogel mit einem Netz.